LI jobless rate pushes past 4% in June

 Long Island’s unemployment rate rose to 4.2 percent in June, pushing past 4 percent for the first time in four months, state data released Tuesday show.
 A year ago the rate stood at 4 percent.

 Both the number of unemployed and employed residents rose.
-The Island had 63,500 unemployed residents in June, up 4,000 from a year earlier.
-And the number of employed increased to 1.45 million, up 6,300.
+The Island had 63,500 unemployed residents in June, up 4,000 from a year earlier, the Labor Department said.
+And the number of employed increased by 6,300 to 1.45 million, the highest total for the month since 2008.

 The higher June unemployment rate comes after the Labor Department last week reported a pickup in job growth for June.
 The Island had 21,500 more jobs last month, compared with June 2016, the highest monthly gain of this year’s second quarter.